Volunteers Step Up to the Plate for “Are You In?”

 To encourage schools and students to participate in the program, Volunteers of America and the Players Trust launched a national public service advertising campaign comprised of TV (broadcast and local cable) as well as radio public service announcements.

 The 2011 TV PSAs include Carlos Peña (Houston Astros), Chris B. Young (Oakland Athletics) and Michael Young (Philadelphia Phillies) and more than 30 high school students from the Dallas/Ft.
 Worth area – most of them members of the Action Team.
 Together, they perform various volunteer activities, encouraging students, teachers and administrators to join them by asking: “Are you in?”
-The call to action is to visit the Web site at: http://www.actionteam.org, where schools can download an application to start their own local Action Team.
+The call to action is to visit a website where schools can download an application to start their own local Action Team.

 The TV PSAs were sent to more than 3,700 TV and radio stations in all 50 states and to 105 national broadcast and cable networks.
-This is the first campaign we have distributed in the past 33 years to exceed $100 million in value.
-The following table shows some key usage data:
+This is the first campaign we have distributed to exceed $100 million in value.

 One of the software tools that we provide to clients is an interactive map which shows the extent of TV PSA usage by state, according to four different levels of usage, ranging from “none” to “high.”
 As shown here, there is only one state where there was no usage where TV stations exist – New Hampshire – with Delaware having no broadcast stations.
 Many of the biggest states with large populations are in the “high” column, and almost all states that have heavy populations are in the “Moderate” column.